|

 - Bee Flies in the subfamily

-Bombyliinae usually have the stout and hairy body, with
+Bombyliinae usually have the stout and hairy body.
+They are from medium to

-long and slender proboscis.
+large in size.
+They have long and thin proboscis.
 The wing vein M1 meets R5 before the wing

 -